 Nothing says winter adventure like getting out on the slopes for downhill skiing with the family, but the idea of family skiing for the first time can be a little intimidating.
 Figuring out the right equipment, finding the perfect ski destination, and learning how to ski is a lot of information that can take a lot of research.
 Plus, it’s not the most budget-friendly outdoor adventure, so you want to save where you can.

 If you’re looking for new ways to get outside with the kids, skiing is one of the best activities to get your family outdoors in the winter.
 Our first season in the Colorado mountains with the kids taught us that skiing for beginners can easily be simplified.
-A few essential first-time skiing tips will get you set in the right direction and quickly confident on the slopes this winter.
+These essential tips for first-time skiers will get you set in the right direction and quickly confident on the slopes this winter.

-This article is focused on navigating your way through your first-time skiing adventure rather than teaching you how to ski.
+This article is focused on things to know about skiing for the first time rather than teaching you how to ski.
 We’ll leave that to the pros!
-If you want a sneak-peek at ski techniques taught in skiing for beginners lessons, this is a great intro video:
+If you want a sneak peek at ski techniques taught during beginner ski lessons, this is a great intro video:

 There was a time when this wasn’t even a question.
-There were few – if any – snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
-Things have since changed, so before you even get out there, you’ll want to consider boarding as an alternative to skiing before arriving at the ski resort.
+There were few (if any) snowboarders on the mountain slopes, and lessons and information were geared just to skiing for beginners.
+Things have since changed, so you’ll want to consider boarding as an alternative to skiing before arriving at the ski resort.

 2. Find the Right Ski Destination